 When it comes to your finances, the patterns you create with your money can make or break you.

-Before we dig into the list, here’s something you should know: I love money.
+Before we dig into the list of good money habits to try, here’s something you should know: I love money.

 Not in a Scrooge-McDuck-swimming-through-a-vault-filled-with-gold kind of way, though.
 More like a money-is-a-tool-to-use-wisely kind of way.